OlivierLD/ROB/GET_STARTED.md

 ## Build the `NMEA-multiplexer` module
 This step will validate all the required nuts and bolts.
-It requires an Internet connection, as it will need to pull some dependencies fromn somne `maven` repos.
+It requires an Internet connection, as it will need to pull some dependencies from some `maven` repos.

 If `gradle` is not on your machine yet, it will be downloaded (from the Internet) and installed (this happens only once).
 From your home directory, do a